Create elevation layers

 - In the Reproject DTM step, for Input Raster, click the arrow and choose DTM_meters.
 Name the Output Raster Dataset DTM_project.

-Output Coordinate System is set to Web Mercator.
+Output Coordinate System is set to WGS_1984_Web_Mercator_Auxillary_Sphere.
 This is the default projection for ArcGIS Online and will make publishing your roof forms much easier.
-To reproject your data from the State Plane coordinate system to Web Mercator, you'll use a geographic transformation.
+To reproject your data from the State Plane coordinate system to Web Mercator, you will use a geographic transformation.

 - Leave the rest of the default settings and click Run.

 The DTM_project layer is added to the Contents pane.
-To create the buildings in the Web Mercator projection, you'll need to switch the elevation surface to DTM_project.
+To create the buildings in the Web Mercator projection, you will switch the elevation surface to DTM_project.

 - In the Contents pane, click Ground to select it.
 In the Tasks pane, click Run.

-- In the Add Elevation Source window, choose DTM_project and click OK.
+- In the Add Elevation Source window, first click the Refresh button at the top and then choose DTM_project and click OK.

 - In the Tasks pane, click Next Step.

-Finally, you'll publish the elevation surface to your portal.
+Finally, you will publish the elevation surface to your portal.

-- In the Contents pane, right-click DTM_project and choose Share As Web Layer.
+- In the Contents pane, right-click DTM_project, choose Share As Web Layer.